 - 151. Each State Party to the Convention periodically submits to the Committee reports on the legislative, regulatory and other measures taken for the implementation of the Convention.
 States Parties are encouraged to complement the data gathered on the implementation of the Convention with information provided by relevant non-governmental organizations. - 152.
-The State Party submits its periodic report to the Committee by 15 December of the sixth year following the year in which it deposited its instrument of ratification, acceptance or approval, and every sixth year thereafter.
-Form ICH-10 is used for such reports, available at www.unesco.org/culture/ich or on request from the Secretariat.
-The reports shall include only the information requested in the form. - 153.
+States Parties submit their periodic reports to the Committee by 15 December every six years on the basis of a rotation region by region.
+The order of such rotation is established by the Committee at the beginning of the six-year periodic reporting cycle.
+States Parties use the periodic reporting process to enhance the monitoring measures, as well as active regional exchange and cooperation to ensure efficient safeguarding of the intangible cultural heritage.
+Form ICH-10 is used for such reports; it may be completed online by each State Party (https://ich.unesco.org), and is revised at appropriate intervals by the Secretariat. - 153.
 The State Party reports on the legislative, regulatory and other measures taken for implementation of the Convention at the national level, including: - (a) drawing up of inventories of the intangible cultural heritage present in its territory, as described in Articles 11 and 12 of the Convention: - (b) other safeguarding measures as referred to in Articles 11 and 13 of the Convention, including: - (i) adopting a general policy aimed at promoting the function of intangible cultural heritage in society and integrating its safeguarding into planning programmes; - (ii) fostering scientific, technical and artistic studies with a view to effective safeguarding; - (iii) facilitating, to the extent possible, access to information relating to intangible cultural heritage while respecting customary practices governing access to specific aspects of it. - 154.
 The State Party reports on the legislative, regulatory and other measures taken at the national level to strengthen institutional capacities for safeguarding intangible cultural heritage, as described in Article 13 of the Convention, including: